Pope Leo XIV – Inaugural Mass Homily

-Commonly referred to as the “apostolic pardon,” the Church grants a special plenary indulgence to the dying.
-And in her care and mercy for souls, if a priest is not available to administer this final blessing, the Church allows deacons and even lay people to impart it.
+Commonly referred to as the “apostolic pardon” or the “apostolic blessing,” the Church grants a special plenary indulgence to the dying.
+And in her care and mercy for souls, if a priest is not available to administer this final blessing, deacons and even lay people can encourage the dying person to gain this special indulgence, available to all who are penitent and have prayed regularly in some way during their life..

 Recently I was asked a question about the special “apostolic pardon” that a priest can impart to a person as death approaches.